vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/index.md

 # Home

-This is the online home of the Vanderbilt Internal Medicine Residency Handbook (VIMBook.org).
+Welcome to the online home of the Vanderbilt Internal Medicine Residency Handbook (VIMBook.org).

 The Handbook is a peer-reviewed, yearly-updated, publically-available resource, currently in its 6th Edition (2024-25).